zrc0622/HIRL4UCAV/README.md

 ## Usage

 ### Prerequisites
-Download the `expert_data` and `bc_actor` folders from [Google Drive](https://drive.google.com/drive/folders/1lAllxmsy0MhW714ZmT8fb0MkdJktUxzJ?usp=sharing) and place them in the repository.
-Update the IP address in the `local_config.yaml` file.
+Download the `expert_data` and `bc_actor` folders from [Google Drive](https://drive.google.com/drive/folders/1lAllxmsy0MhW714ZmT8fb0MkdJktUxzJ?usp=sharing) and place them in the repository, then update the IP address in the `local_config.yaml` file.

 ### Run Experiments
 Once the prerequisites are set, you can run experiments using the following command: